Oakland Cemetery (Dallas, Texas): Oakland Cemetery Company

 On 6 June 1891, the Texas Secretary of State approved the incorporation of Oakland Cemetery Company.
 James.
 C. O’Connor, John S. Armstrong, B. Blankenship, Thomas J. Oliver, James Moroney, William H. Lewis, William N. Coe, and John P. Murphy were directors of the company.
 On 24 September 1892, they elected J. P. Murphy, President; T. J. Oliver, Vice President; and C. B. Gillespie, Secretary/Treasurer.
 In August 1892, William H. Lewis, Zachariah E. Coombes & William B. Gano, Joseph Weil and William N. Coe sold The Oakland Cemetery Company a total of 180 acres of the N. C. Floyd Estate that they acquired through various transactions with O.P.
 Bowser, W. H. Lemmon and others.

 The Oakland Cemetery Company Board dedicated the 180 acres for the purpose of a cemetery.
 The company hired J. B. Buchanan as superintendent and landscape gardener.
 Benjamin Grove, a cemetery engineer, from Louisville, Kentucky, produced a design in the style of a rural, garden cemetery similar to Mount Auburn Cemetery near Boston.
 The land that the cemetery company acquired was L-shaped, consisting of Blocks 1, 3 and 4 of the Floyd estate.
 "The spot was covered with a thick growth of trees."
 While old oak trees were kept, landscape gardeners added rose bushes and graveled pathways to the land.
-Groves submitted a plan for a total of 120 acres of the180 acres which the became the official plat of the cemetery which the cemetery association filed with the county.
+Groves submitted a plan for a total of 120 acres of the 180 acres which then became the official plat of the cemetery which the cemetery association filed with the county.

-The Oakland Cemetery Company, in a 1899 lot owners meeting, said that "the grounds shall be limited exclusively to the purchasers respectively of lots therein; and that 25 per cent of the sum received in the sale of each and every lot in all time to come shall be, and is hereby set apart and made a perpetual fund, to be loaned upon the best securities by three trustees, one to be selected by the company and two by the lot-owners: and the interest received there form devoted to the care and keeping of the grounds, graves, etc.."
+The Oakland Cemetery Company, in an 1899 lot owners meeting, said that "the grounds shall be limited exclusively to the purchasers respectively of lots therein; and that 25 per cent of the sum received in the sale of each and every lot in all time to come shall be, and is hereby set apart and made a perpetual fund, to be loaned upon the best securities by three trustees, one to be selected by the company and two by the lot-owners: and the interest received there form devoted to the care and keeping of the grounds, graves, etc.."

 "Can't Mortgage Cemeteries" – finances and court cases

 Several court cases arose when the Oakland Cemetery Company borrowed from various banks and individuals in the 1890s.
 American National Bank and others sued the company and its officers for failure to pay debts.
 The district court charged the county sheriff or constable to sell cemetery property.
-The county sheriff sold 30 acres each to E. O. Tenison and Guy Sumpter who six months later conveyed the property to the newly formed People’s Cemetery Association.
+The county sheriff sold 30 acres each to E. O. Tenison and Guy Sumpter who six months later conveyed the property to the newly formed People's Cemetery Association.
 Both the Oakland Cemetery Company and the People's Cemetery Association sold burial lots in the cemetery.
 The Oakland Cemetery Company appealed.
 The case was eventually brought to the Texas Supreme Court which ruled that land dedicated for a cemetery could not be sold to resolve a debt.
-The Dallas Morning News summed up the results with the headline “Can’t Mortgage Cemeteries.”
+The Dallas Morning News summed up the results with the headline “Can't Mortgage Cemeteries.”